Cannabis-Fast facts for workers

 Cannabis is an illegal depressant drug derived from Indian hemp plants.
 One of the main active chemicals in cannabis is THC [delta-9-tetrahydrocannabinol] but there are over 40 cannibinoid chemicals (including CBD-cannabidiol) that can play a role in the effects of Cannabis.

-Grass, pot, weed, hash, reefer, dope, herb, mull, Buddha, ganja, joint, stick, buckets, cones, skunk, hydro, yarndi, smoke, hooch, green.
+Grass, pot, weed, hash, reefer, dope, herb, mull, Buddha, ganja, joint, stick, buckets, cones, skunk, hydro, yarndi, smoke, green.

 HOW COMMON IS USE?

-Marijuana is smoked in cigarette form (as a joint), in a pipe or bong.
+Cannabis is smoked in cigarette form (as a joint), in a pipe or bong.
 Hashish is added to tobacco, or eaten in cookies and cakes.
 Hash oil is spread on the tip or paper of a cigarette.
 Cannabis and hash can also be smoked in vaporisers.

 Talkative, relaxed, decreased concentration, slower reaction times.
-Auditory and visual hallucinations.
-Anxiety and panic.
+Auditory and visual hallucinations, anxiety and panic.
 High felt within 10-20 minutes, lasting about two hours.

 Alcohol, causing nausea, vomiting, panic and paranoia.

 SOME COMMON HARM REDUCTION STRATEGIES

-Encourage a young person to:
+Encourage a young person to: -

 - stop using tobacco if they are smoking a “mix”.